hezjia/date-gutter-ibmi/README.md

 - `Date Gutter: Insert Date`: Inserts current date at cursor position
 - `Date Gutter: Update Line Date`: Updates the date at the beginning of the current line to today's date

+### Gutter Menu

+The extension provides quick access to common line operations through a gutter menu:

+1. **Accessing the Menu**:
+   - Look for the three-dot icon (⋮) in the gutter area (left margin) of each line
+   - Click the icon to open the floating menu

+2. **Available Operations**:
+   - **Copy Line**: Copies the entire line content to clipboard
+   - **Delete Line**: Removes the current line from the file

+3. **Tips**:
+   - The gutter menu is available for all supported IBMi file types
+   - Operations are immediate and cannot be undone
+   - Use with caution, especially the delete operation

 ## Extension Settings